CY83R-3X71NC710N/distracting-websites/README.md

 # Privacy/Security Issues:
 Manual lists can be used and inputed by the user for sites the AI should not analyze, these include banking sites, etc.

+# Ambitious Is it achieveable?

+Yes this project is fully achieveable considering the technology that is available today, it just has to be done.
+I currently lack the time to put this into practicality however, soon I will have the time, and then I will develop this project.